TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

-In Fig.\textvisiblespace{}\ref{fig:resN_NoD}, bottom panel, we see that for the case of a dynamics with just the inter-band transitions, the residual excited population coming from one-photon resonances gets larger (on the contrary, if one keeps only the intra-band transitions there would be no excitations at all).
+In Fig.~\ref{fig:resN_NoD}, bottom panel, we see that for the case of a dynamics with just the inter-band transitions, the residual excited population coming from one-photon resonances gets larger (on the contrary, if one keeps only the intra-band transitions there would be no excitations at all).
 In this case, one-photon resonances get stronger because we have removed the intra-band transitions that drive them transiently out of resonance and leads to a smaller residual excited population.
 However, there are some weak one-photon resonances that benefit from intra-band transitions since they are far from the exact resonant points and by the intra-band transitions they can get transiently closer to resonance.
-The net effect for them is to gain some residual excited population so that the related resonant region in $\mathbf{k}$-space appears wider.
+The net effect for them is to gain some residual excited population so that the related resonant region in $\mathbf{k}$-space appears wider compared to the case of inter-band-only transitions.
 An example can be the proximities of the \textbf{S} point on the path \textbf{M}-\textbf{S}-$\boldsymbol{\Gamma}$.
-On the other hand, for the two-photon resonances this will result in smaller residual excited populations.
-The two-photon resonances are assisted by the inter-play between the inter-band and intra-band contributions of the first term of the \emph{Peierls expansion}, which is removed by removing the intra-band transitions altogether (similar to TR-ARPES signal).
-In fact, also in this case, considering a Hamiltonian with even terms only in the \emph{Peierls expansion} and removing the intra-band transitions, one obtains larger and sharper in \textbf{k}-space residual excitations at the two-photon resonances (not shown).
+On the other hand, for the two-photon resonances considering only the inter-band transitions results in smaller residual excited populations.
+The two-photon resonances are assisted by the intra-band transitions, similar to TR-ARPES signal (see above).